IchanP/IoT-Summer/README.md

 0.000825 * 1000 = 0.825mA
 ```

-Recommendations are to add about 20% to the estimated power consumption to have a buffer for the power consumption.
-This 20% will be added at the end of the calculation.

 - Pico WH hourly consumption: 45mA
 - DHT11 sensor consumption: 2.5mA (Maximal consumption chosen as value, average consumption is 1mA)
 - Capacitive Soil Moisture Sensor consumption: 20mA (Maximal consumption chosen as value, average consumption is less than 20mA)